-FUN FACT: College presidents and school superintendents typically have a doctoral degree in the field in which they originally taught or in education administration.i
+FUN FACT: According to the Bureau of Labor Statistics, college presidents and school superintendents typically have a doctoral degree in the field in which they originally taught or in education administration.

 - Are you interested in working in public or private schools, with K-12 schools, community colleges or universities?

 - Are you drawn to working in a particular sub field of education, such as Special Education?

 - Are you hoping to help form educational policy, or do you see yourself working as a consultant?

 Explore a Career in Higher Education

 There are several careers that a Higher Education PhD degree or doctoral program might support.